openintents/notepad/NotePad/readme.txt

 ---------------------------------------------------------
 release 1.3
 date: ?
+- PLEASE READ THIS: The font size has been adjusted for high-density devices.
+Please use menu > settings > font size to set the desired size (see issue 435)

 - setting for marquee for long titles (issue 266, Google Code-in task by Aviral Dasgupta)
 - added delete confirmation (issue 363, Google Code-in task by Shuhao)
 - sort tags (issue 265, Google Code-in task by Shuhao)